Home/Fruits/White-fleshed Dragon Fruit

 Clinical Encyclopedia

-Dragon fruit, also known as pitaya, is a tropical fruit known for its unique appearance and mildly sweet flavor.
-The white flesh variety is rich in antioxidants, vitamins, and minerals, making it a nutritious addition to the diet.
+Dragon fruit, also known as pitaya, is a tropical fruit known for its vibrant appearance and unique flavor.
+The white-fleshed variety is rich in antioxidants, vitamins, and minerals, making it a nutritious addition to any diet.

 Scientific NameHylocereus undatus